Academic Councils and Committees

 The PAC Collaborative's mission is to assist the College and its academic degree programs by maintaining the College's PAC materials on the Sharepoint site, the College's PAC webpage overseeing the PAC assessment process, and providing training for new PAC coordinators.
 The PAC Collaborative provides evidence for HLC's Criterion 1.B.3.

 Members: At the maximum, one representative from each PAC or a minimum of one individual from each of the four schools/departments (SoD, CSBT, SoE, and Robotics/Automotive/Computer/Health Sciences); the Curriculum, Instruction, & Assessment Specialist; and the Dean of Instruction.
 Individuals can serve consecutive multiple terms.
-An ad hoc representative from Marketing will attend the fall meeting to discuss the PAC marketing materials.
+An ad hoc representative from Marketing will attend a meeting when PAC marketing materials require revisions.

 Academic Advising Collaborative